Published in

 Final Words.

-As I introduced you works of Leonardo, somewhere, I felt that the word genius in itself is diminutive to define the superhuman trait of our beloved Leonardo.
-Whether the subject is mathematics, optics, engineering, architecture, or arts, Leonardo’s hunt for knowledge and more never ends.
+As I introduced you to Leonardo da Vinci paintings, somewhere, I felt that the word genius in itself is diminutive to define the superhuman traits of our beloved Leonardo.
+Whether the subject is mathematics, optics, engineering, architecture, or arts, the artist’s hunt for knowledge never ceased.
 In spite of the fact that he left several unfinished projects in his wake, wouldn’t we be more inclined to call him more than a human if he had completed them all?

 Resource.